Shared Leave Program

 - Submit the form to your supervisor for completion.
 Then your supervisor will forward it on to your leave specialist.

-Human Resources will notify you, your supervisor, and your department’s timekeeper of the donation’s approval status.
-The hours you donate are deducted from your leave balance when the donation is processed by HR.
+- Human Resources will notify you, your supervisor, and your department’s timekeeper of the donation’s approval status.
+The hours you donate are deducted from your time off balance when the donation is processed by HR.

-In accordance with state law, donated hours are rarely returned.
-However, if your unused hours are returned, you may use them for your own leave needs or donate them to someone else.
+State law restricts the circumstances under which shared leave may be returned to the donor.
+If your unused hours are returned, you may use them for your own time off needs or donate them to someone else.

-For personal holiday hours, HR returns unused hours only if the hours can be returned in the same calendar year in which they were accrued by you.
+For personal holiday hours, HR returns unused hours only if the hours can be returned in the same calendar year in which you accrued them.
 You must use or re-donate those personal holiday hours before the end of that calendar year.

 Other shared leave programs